Vis

 Add sugar

-What type of salt for pickling?
+What type of salt for brining?

-In principle, you can use any type of salt to pickle.
-Sea salt is always a good choice, but other types such as normal table salt or the more expensive Fleur de Sel can also be used.
+In principle, you can use any type of salt for pickling.
+Sea salt is always a good choice, but other types, such as regular table salt or the more expensive Fleur de Sel, can also be used.

 How much salt do you need?